List of Hellsing characters

-Hellsing is a manga series written and illustrated by Kouta Hirano, also adapted as the anime series Hellsing, the OVA Hellsing Ultimate.
-It tells the story of a powerful vampire named Alucard and his battle against supernatural forces in service of the titular Hellsing Organization.
-The series takes place primarily in a fictitious United Kingdom, which is under attack by the undead forces characterized as a rogue Nazi battalion which survived the end of World War II.
+Hellsing is a manga series written and illustrated by Kouta Hirano.
+The series chronicles the efforts of the mysterious Hellsing organization as it combats supernatural and vampiric forces that threaten the United Kingdom.
+The series largely follows Alucard, a powerful vampire in service to the Hellsing family, as the organisation is faced with undead foes, a rivalry with the Vatican, and an eventual impending war with the rogue remnants of a Nazi battalion.

 Many of the characters in Hellsing were based on concepts from Hirano prior works as a freelance manga artist.

 Hellsing Organization

-The main characters at the start of the series are members of the Hellsing Organization—a clandestine British royal order that is tasked with defending the United Kingdom from supernatural threats in the manga.
+The protagonists of the series are the members of the Hellsing Organization, a clandestine British royal order led by the Hellsing family that is tasked with defending the United Kingdom from supernatural threats.

 Alucard

-Alucard (アーカード, Ākādo) is the most powerful vampire in the series.
-He serves the Hellsing Organization. his power is rivaled only by The Captain and Alexander Anderson.
-Initially, he was Count Dracula.
-However, after his defeat by Abraham Van Helsing, he becomes his servant.
-Alucard is very violent, sadistic, and masochistic, taking a disturbing amount of pleasure in viciously ripping his enemies apart.
+Alucard (アーカード, Ākādo) is a powerful vampire in complete service to the Hellsimg organisation.
+Alucard is violent, sadistic, and masochistic, taking a disturbing amount of pleasure in viciously ripping his enemies apart.
 He's also highly egotistical, taking pride in his abilities while looking down on both opponents and allies.
 Despite his methodical behavior, however, he strongly admires and respects humanity for their will to fight for their lives, something that he gave up on when he was a human himself, and he ultimately devotes his servitude to the Hellsing organization to protecting the innocent.
 Alucard is an exceedingly lethal combatant, even unarmed, due to his extensive supernatural abilities and strength.
 He is strong enough to tear a human body apart with ease and move faster than the eye can see.
 He can regenerate his body after taking any fatal damage, even if he was decapitated, split in half, or reduced to a pile of flesh and blood.
 Alucard can also shapeshift into whatever form he chooses. when he drinks his victim's blood, he can absorb their soul as well, obtaining their memories and converting said victim into an extension of himself known as a familiar.
 Other abilities include telepathy, intangibility, teleportation, telekinesis, and hypnosis.
 However, he also uses various weapons in battle.
 Weapons include swords, machine guns, and traditional vampire-slaying tools such as stakes and crosses.
 Alucard also has two signature weapons: a pair of intimidating, high-powered semi-automatic handguns named the .454 Casull and the Jackal.